jliocsar/mein-notebook/readme.md

 ```

 > **Note**
-> The database credentials used in development are the same from your usual Notiz command (store as an encrypted file in `~/.notiz/database`), so keep that in mind!
+> The database credentials used in development are the same from your usual Notiz command, so keep that in mind!

 ## Usage